aaronson2012/open-runner/README.md

-# Babylon.js TypeScript Project
+# Open Runner

-This is a starter project for creating 3D applications with Babylon.js and TypeScript.
+This is a starter project for creating 3D applications with Babylon.js and TypeScript, named "Open Runner".
 It includes:

 - Babylon.js (latest version)
 - TypeScript